We started in 2016, with just 25 chickens and a belief in the importance of sourcing local food.

 Our cattle herd not only produces a healthy and sustainable food product for our customers, but the herd’s main purpose is to restore an ecological balance on the land that we manage.

-We raise our cattle using holistic grazing practices, mimicking the periodic grazing patterns of native herds of buffalo which once roamed the Great Plains and shaped the landscape.
-Our planned grazing practices not only results in happy and healthy cattle, but also facilitates the ecological restoration of the largest contiguous prairie landscape in proximity to Denver.
+We raise our cattle using holistic grazing practices, mimicking the periodic patterns of native herds of buffalo which once roamed the Great Plains and shaped the landscape.
+Our planned grazing practices not only result in happy and healthy cattle, but also facilitate the ecological restoration of the largest contiguous prairie landscape in proximity to Denver.

 Our customers can have peace of mind knowing that their beef was raised locally, grass-fed, and free from hormones of antibiotics.